Women and Wealth: Four Things You Need to Know to Secure Your Financial Future

 And if you have a plan, schedule time to revisit it regularly.
 Life happens, things change and the plan needs to change too.
 We’re here to help you go through that process.

 It may be helpful to know your issues aren’t unique and that reassurance can be found in the financial planning process.
 SHWM’s professionals can help you be prepared for the future – and for events that don’t go according to plan.
 By evaluating different scenarios and assumptions with you, we can help you see where you may be vulnerable and walk through options for protecting yourself.
 Our goal is that you have confidence in your plan – so you can focus on those areas of life where your energies are best spent.

 About 40 percent of SHWM’s clients are women and our Women of Meaning event series is geared toward them.
 We host occasional casual events that cover a range of topics – from investments to art.
 These provide a chance for small groups of women to spend time together in relaxed social settings.

-Smith & Howard Wealth Management is an Atlanta wealth management firm that has been recognized as one of the Top 100 Fee Only Wealth Management firms in the nation (CNBC) for two consecutive years.
 We understand women face some of the same, but also different challenges than men and may seek a different approach.
 Please call us at 404-874-6244 with any questions you have about your financial future or to set up a meeting so we can get to know each other better.